djtlb/AI-Video-Ge/README.md

 2. **Select and Edit Characters**: Browse characters, edit appearance and animation
 3. **Generate Video**: Select characters, describe scene, configure settings, generate

+4. **Add Audio (Optional)**: After generating a video, use the `/add-audio` API or the web interface to upload an audio file and combine it with your video.
 ## Troubleshooting

 If you encounter issues: